 This consultation was a critical phase of the review, and the contributions received will inform Multicultural Affairs’ recommendations to government about what changes to the legislation should be considered.

-An engagement report will be published in June 2019, detailing what was heard from the community and stakeholders.
+The full report will be published here soon, detailing what was heard from the community and stakeholders.

 For any enquiries about the review, contact Multicultural Affairs on telephone (08) 8429 5961 or email firstname.lastname@example.org.